How to Improve Your Website's User Experience with a UX Audit

 Your Plan of Action

 There is a strong probability that, if you have read this far, your website does not perform the way you expected it to and you should get a user experience audit.
-If you are not yet convinced, consider that research-based improvements result in a colossal ROI (a user experience audit costs less than $1,500):
+If you are not yet convinced, consider that research-based improvements result in a colossal ROI (a user experience audit costs starting at $3,000):

 - It’s much cheaper and faster to fix problems on an existing site – unless the technology or design is too outdated – than to build a new one.